awshlabs/reinventGPULab/README.md

 In this module, we'll start by creating an Amazon S3 bucket that will be used throughout the workshop.
 We'll then create a SageMaker notebook instance, which we will use to run the other workshop modules.

-### 1. Create a S3 Bucket  (Make sure this is in the same region as SageMaker, **Oregon** etc).
+### 1. Create a S3 Bucket  (Make sure this is in the same region as SageMaker, **Oregon**).

 SageMaker typically uses S3 as storage for data and model artifacts.
 In this step you'll create a S3 bucket for this purpose.
 To begin, sign into the AWS Management Console, https://console.aws.amazon.com/.

 #### High-Level Instructions

 Use the console or AWS CLI to create an Amazon S3 bucket.
 Keep in mind that your bucket's name must be globally unique across all regions and customers.
-We recommend using a name like `smp3workshop-firstname-lastname`.
+We recommend using a name like `p3workshop-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>